-Sched Condition Condition Text Where covered 3 23 detailed plans, including design objectives and performance criteria, for: o reinstatement of drainage lines on the rehabilitated areas of the site; and o control of any potential water pollution from rehabilitated areas of the site; SWMP 3 23 performance criteria for the following, including trigger levels for investigating any potentially adverse impacts on: the water management system; surface water quality in creeks and other water bodies that could potentially affected by the project (including Badgerys Creek and Badgerys Creek tributary); and the stream health, vegetation health and channel stability of water bodies that could potentially affected by the project; SWMP 3 23 a program to monitor and report on: any surface water discharges; the effectiveness of the water management system; the quality of water discharged from the site to the environment; surface water flows and quality in local watercourses; and the stream health, riparian vegetation health and channel stability of creeks and other water bodies that could potentially be affected by the project; and SWMP 3 23 a plan to respond to any exceedances of the performance criteria, and mitigate and/or offset any adverse surface water impacts of the project; and SWMP 3 23 (iii) Groundwater Management Plan that includes: measures to ensure that the maximum extraction depth is not exceeded (see condition 19 of Schedule 2); a protocol to obtain appropriate water licence(s) to cover the volume of any unforeseen groundwater inflows into the quarry from the quarry face or floor; groundwater assessment criteria, including trigger levels for investigating any potentially adverse groundwater impacts; and a monitoring program to manage potential impacts, if any, on any alluvium and associated surface water source near the proposed extraction area that includes: SWMP a plan to respond to any exceedances of the performance criteria; and a program to regularly report on monitoring.
-The Proponent must implement the Soil and Water Management Plan as approved by the Secretary.
-3 23A Dewatering Infrastructure Plan 3 23A Prior to carrying out any construction activities associated with the dewatering activities on the site, the Proponent must prepare a Dewatering Infrastructure Plan for the project to the satisfaction of the Secretary.
-This plan must include: (a) detailed designs for: • any pipeline infrastructure used for dewatering activities; and • the method to be used to cross Badgerys Creek; (b) a flooding assessment which: • considers the impacts of any structures (including overland pipelines) to flood flow within the floodplain up to the PMF; and • describes the measures that will be implemented to minimise those impacts; and (c) a description of the measures to be implemented for: • managing construction and operation of minor surface infrastructure; • avoiding significant impacts and minimisation of impacts generally; • controlling any potential water pollution from construction; • minimising and managing erosion and sedimentation; • decommissioning of pipeline infrastructure; and • rehabilitating disturbed areas.
-The Proponent must implement the Dewatering Infrastructure Plan as approved by the Secretary.
-DWIP 3 23B Dewatering Management Plan The Proponent must prepare a Dewatering Management Plan for the project to the satisfaction of the Secretary.
-This plan must: (a) be prepared in consultation with DPIE-Water and NRAR; (b) be submitted to the Secretary for approval prior to dewatering activities from Pit 1, unless otherwise agreed by the Secretary; and (c) include: • details of: - off-site water transfer or discharge arrangements; and - procedures for monitoring on volumes transferred off-site and reporting on this as part of AEMR; • a Fauna Relocation Plan regarding the transfer of aquatic fauna from Pits 1, 2 and 3 prepared by a suitably qualified ecologist which includes details on: DWMP
+Sched Condition Condition Text Where covered 3 23 detailed plans, including design objectives and performance criteria, for: o reinstatement of drainage lines on the rehabilitated areas of the site; and o control of any potential water pollution from rehabilitated areas of the site; SWMP 3 23 performance criteria for the following, including trigger levels for investigating any potentially adverse impacts on: the water management system; surface water quality in creeks and other water bodies that could potentially affected by the development (including Badgerys Creek and Badgerys Creek tributary); and the stream health, vegetation health and channel stability of water bodies that could potentially affected by the development; SWMP 3 23 a program to monitor and report on: any surface water discharges; the effectiveness of the water management system; the quality of water discharged from the site to the environment; surface water flows and quality in local watercourses; and the stream health, riparian vegetation health and channel stability of creeks and other water bodies that could potentially be affected by the development; and SWMP 3 23 a plan to respond to any exceedances of the performance criteria, and mitigate and/or offset any adverse surface water impacts of the development; and SWMP 3 23 (iii) Groundwater Management Plan that includes: measures to ensure that the maximum extraction depth is not exceeded (see condition 19 of Schedule 2); a protocol to obtain appropriate water licence(s) to cover the volume of any unforeseen groundwater inflows into the quarry from the quarry face or floor; groundwater assessment criteria, including trigger levels for investigating any potentially adverse groundwater impacts; and a monitoring program to manage potential impacts, if any, on any alluvium and associated surface water source near the proposed extraction area that includes: monitoring of boreholes within the alluvial sediments adjacent to Badgerys and South Creeks and their tributaries, and in the Bringelly Shale bedrock aquifer; monitoring the impacts of the development on baseflows to Badgerys and South Creeks and their tributaries; identification of a methodology for determining exceedances of the assessment criteria; SWMP a plan to respond to any exceedances of the performance criteria; and a program to regularly report on monitoring.
+The Applicant must implement the Soil and Water Management Plan as approved by the Secretary.
+3 23A Dewatering Infrastructure Plan 3 23A Prior to carrying out any construction activities associated with the dewatering activities on the site, the Applicant must prepare a Dewatering Infrastructure Plan for the development to the satisfaction of the Secretary.
+This plan must include: (a) detailed designs for: any pipeline infrastructure used for dewatering activities; and the method to be used to cross Badgerys Creek; (b) a flooding assessment which: considers the impacts of any structures (including overland pipelines) to flood flow within the floodplain up to the PMF; and describes the measures that will be implemented to minimise those impacts; and (c) a description of the measures to be implemented for: managing construction and operation of minor surface infrastructure; avoiding significant impacts and minimisation of impacts generally; controlling any potential water pollution from construction; minimising and managing erosion and sedimentation; decommissioning of pipeline infrastructure; and rehabilitating disturbed areas.
+DWIP 3 23B Dewatering Management Plan The Applicant must prepare a Dewatering Management Plan for the development to the satisfaction of the Secretary.
+This plan must: (a) be prepared in consultation with DPIE-Water and NRAR; (b) be submitted to the Secretary for consent prior to dewatering activities from Pit 1, unless otherwise agreed by the Secretary; and (c) include: details of: DWMP